 - Image segmentation: What is the shape of the object?
 The model creates a pixel-wise mask for each object in the image.
 Image segmentation gives more detailed information on size and shape.
 Although the models tend to be more computationally expensive, they are often used to improve the efficiency of the system as a whole: Algorithms can continue processing only the relevant parts of an image.
 As an example, a Face ID of smartphones must only analyze lines and shapes within the shape of the face, not the background.

 Imagine the classical example: You are given a set of images each of which either depicts a cat or a dog.
 Instead of labeling the pictures all on your own, you want to use an algorithm to do the work for you: It "looks" at the whole picture and outputs probabilities for each of the classes it was trained on.

-This is usually made possible through training neural networks, which we describe in more detail in other articles.
+This is usually made possible through training Neural Networks, which we describe in more detail in other articles.
 (Note: There are other techniques but they do not play a role in practice due to performance.)
-As in other applications of supervised learning, the network is fed with a sufficient training data – namely labeled images of cats and dogs.
+As in other applications of supervised learning, the network is fed with sufficient training data – namely labeled images of cats and dogs.